-The Department's risk assessment policy will address this finding and meets the Department's requirements to perform IT Risk Assessments.
+The Department will continue efforts to address this finding by performing IT Risk Assessments.
 Further the DES/DTS, Security Risk and Compliance (SRC) Section, Governance Risk and Compliance (GRC) Unit is in place and is tasked with executing IT Risk Planning protocols, Assessment and Monitoring activities that meet this requirement.
-The Department plans to implement this recommendation as part of the annual entity-wide IT risk assessment process by June 2023.
+The Department initiated its ongoing entity-wide IT risk assessment process in September 2022 and plans to have a fully implemented process by June 2023.